Suraj-Atkari/Suraj-Atkari/README.md

 👀 I’m a Python developer and love to implement the learning to solve real life problems.

-🌱 I’m currently learning Django and Flask web-framework for my future projects.
+🌱 I’m currently learning Django and Flask Framework for my future projects.

 :writing_hand: I'm currently working on the Project: Break Management Software(BMS)